Link Search Menu Expand Document

 • We’ll backlog groom our backlog on a weekly basis for an hour.

-• We’ll discuss if a support ticket should transit to be user story and size it.
+• We’ll discuss if a support ticket should transit to be project issue and size it.

 • To size tickets a tool will be use to calculate story points average.
 The closest point is chosen and who disagree can open a discussion on re-evaluating the ticket based on his opinions.

-• Refined tickets are added to the next sprint based on their points, the team’s velocity and priorities.
+• Refined tickets are added to the next sprint based on their points and the team’s velocity

 Support